A Style Guide for Students Writing Papers and Reports

 The abstract serves multiple purposes.
 In any case, it is supposed to give the potential reader a good idea of what to expect in the paper.
 If I come across a paper with a title that sounds like it might be relevant, I'll next look at the abstract, and then decide whether I'll look further.

 The critical importance here is to attract the right reviewers, those who really understand (and appreciate) what you're up to.
 It's bad news to end up with reviewers who are only marginally qualified/interested.
+Your paper has the best chances if it is reviewed by the PC members with the most relevant expertise.
+(That is, if the paper is good.
+If it's not, then you shouldn't have submitted it in the first place!)

-Btw, it's always a good idea to look at who actually is on the PC, and think about whom you prefer as reviewer of your paper.
+BTW, it's always a good idea to look at who actually is on the PC, and think about whom you prefer as reviewer of your paper.
 Then write the abstract to get them interested!

 Introduction

 Make sure that the intro is concise, yet interesting, highly readable, and complete.
 It should not be longer than about a page, if it does, you're probably putting too much detail in, leave that for later.
-Use the intro to wet the reader's appetite: make them want to know more (but don't let them guessing whether the paper is in their domain of interest).
+Use the intro to whet the reader's appetite: make them want to know more (but don't let them guessing whether the paper is in their domain of interest).

 What you've actually done